Culpeper style microscope with rack and pinion focusing, c. 1800

 rise from the stage to carry the main tube.
 Focusing is

 achieved by rack and pinion moving the body tube.
+The optics consist of a double eye-lens and field lens within the body.
+The objectives are not achromatic.
 Among

 a stage forceps, a hand forceps, a sub-stage light